 Signed embedding (BETA)

 Signed embedding allows you to securely embed Hex apps into your own website or web application without requiring your users to authenticate into Hex.
-You can optionally implement row-level securtiy to ensure your users can access only their unique data.
+You can optionally implement row-level security to ensure your users can access only their unique data.

 - Available on the Enterprise plan.